hans-jorg/stm32l476gdiscovery/README.md

 #### Project 04: Blinker using HAL for GPIO

+Using a GPIO HAL to blink LEDS

 #### Project 05: Blinker with reusable HAL for GPIO

 #### Project 06: Blinker with Systick

 #### Project 07: Joystick controls blinking

 #### Project 08: Joystick using polling

 #### Project 09: Joystick using interrupts

 #### Project 10: Blinker with State Machine and Interrupts

 #### Project 11: Blinker with Predefined Symbols

 #### Project 12: Blink with HAL for LEDs

 #### Project 13: Joystick with HAL for Joystick

 #### Project 14: Using UART with Polling

 #### Project 15: Using UART with Interrupts TBT

 #### Project 16: Newlib TBT

 #### Project 17: TimeTriggered

 #### Project 18: TimeTriggered v2

 #### Project 19: Protothreads

+Using Protothreads as in [Protothreads](http://dunkels.com/adam/pt/)

 #### Project 20: Rios

+Using the Rios as in [RIOS](https://www.cs.ucr.edu/~vahid/rios/)

 #### Project 21: SST

+Using the SST as in  [Build a Super Simple Tasker](https://www.embedded.com/build-a-super-simple-tasker/)

 #### Project 22: WatchDog TBT

+Testing the watchdog;.

 #### Project 23: FreeRTOS

+Blink LEDs with FreeRTOS.

 #### Project 24: ucos2 TBT

+Blink LEDs with ucos2.

 #### Project 25: ucos3 TBT

+Blink LEDs with ucos3.

 #### Project 26: Using the LCD

+Driving the LCD.

 #### Project 27: Getting the Temperature

+Using the internal temperature sensor to get and show temperature.